Last Updated on August 6, 2022 by Max

-It should be noted that in recent years meat, especially red meat has been blaming for causing many common diseases of man, including heart diseases, colon and prostate cancer.
-Everywhere warnings are heard “Do not eat red meat, replace it with vegetable proteins!”
-Is it really so dangerous or we are witnessing yet another story of human irrationality?
+In recent years, meat, especially red meat, has been blamed for causing many common diseases in man, including heart and colon, and prostate cancer.
+Everywhere warnings are heard “Do not eat red meat; replace it with vegetable proteins!”
+Is it so dangerous, or are we witnessing yet another story of human irrationality?
 I mean a story with eggs when this superfood was tagged with the sign “DANGEROUS” just because of misinterpretations of the study results, and the shelves of our stores have been overloaded with all kinds of cereals.

 - Meat-an ancient food of man.

 - Evidence-based studies: does meat cause prostate cancer?

 - What do we buy in the store together with meat?

 - A meat diet may promote gut bacteria producing carcinogenic substances.